-If you are owed money, the most effective way to collect upon the debt is to file a lawsuit against the person who owes you money.
+If you are owed money, the most effective way to collecting judgment money upon the debt is to file a lawsuit against the person who owes you money.
 In Louisiana, you have three years to sue to collect the debt on an open account and five years for promissory note debts.
 However, Louisiana law generally requires an “amicable demand” to be issued prior to the commencement of a suit.
 An overview of the major FDCPA and the LFDCS requirements state that you must send written correspondence to the debtor’s home address within five days of the first communication identifying who the debt collector is, who they are collecting on behalf of, and the balance owed.
 In addition, the correspondence must advise the consumer that they have the right to dispute the debt, and have 30 days to demand that the debt collector validate the debt.

 Once you have completed the amicable demand steps, filed your lawsuit, and received a judgment in your favor, you will still have to collect the debt from the opposing party.
 Hopefully the defendant will voluntarily do what the judgment orders him to do.
 But the person who owes the money (the judgment debtor) doesn’t always pay as required by the judgment.
 The party that is owed must then proceed through the judgment collection process in Louisiana.